 If you can’t upload pictures in the Grawlix CMS’s admin panel, check the permissions section of Health Check, then use FTP to change the necessary settings.

-Pity the poor, lost image files in your site.
-These come in two varieties: Images that the Grawlix CMS finds, but aren’t part of pages; and images that pages claim to have, but don’t exist.
+Orphaned images come in two varieties: Those that the Grawlix CMS finds, but aren’t part of pages; and those that pages claim to have, but don’t exist.

 Let’s say you upload a few hundred comic page images via FTP.
 The Grawlix CMS will notify you of these, and let you create pages for them.
-Handy if the panel’s uploader chokes on many megs of files.
+Handy if the panel’s uploader chokes on too many megabytes of files.

 Missing registered images